 The Estimated Duration Calculator calculates the estimated duration of your Multivariate test after a week and displays it automatically based on the stats seen in your test.
-Until that, after the last step of the creation process and also when you start the campaign, you can see this option but it has run for less than a week.
+After the last step of the creation process and when you start the campaign, you can see this option, but it has run for less than a week.

-The duration calculator in the Multivariate test provides you with an estimated time for which you may run your test to get meaningful results.
-This estimate is calculated by the VWO Smartstats engine based on the values you provided in the duration calculator.
+The duration calculator in the Multivariate test provides you with an estimated time to run your test to get meaningful results.
+The VWO SmartStats engine calculates this estimate based on the values you provided in the duration calculator.

 The Duration Calculator screen calculates the estimated duration through the following:

 Estimated Existing Conversion Rate: This is the conversion rate of the control version of your website.
 A tool like Google Analytics or a VWO Conversion Tracking test can help you measure this rate.

 Minimum improvement in conversion rate you want to detect: This is the percentage of improvement in conversion you want to achieve against the existing conversion rate.
 If the variation actually achieves this level of lift over control, then the test has a 90% chance of correctly reporting variation as a winner.

 Number of combinations (including control): This includes all the different variations you are running the test on, plus the Control.

 Average number of monthly visitors: Check your analytics tool or run a VWO conversion test to find out the number of monthly visitors.

 These advanced options are only available in Multivariate tests.